Falakme/FalakME/src/content/pages/privacy.md

 ## Questions

 Thank you for reading our Privacy Policy.
-If you have any questions about this Policy, please contact our Data Protection Officer by emailing [privacy@falaknet.com](mailto:privacy@falaknet.com).
+If you have any questions about this Policy, please contact our Data Protection Officer by emailing [hello@falak.me](mailto:hello@falak.me).